IkarosKappler/sierpinski-svg-generator/README.md

 ###### Note ######
-The runtime is worst.
+The runtime is worst [O(3^n) depending on the number of iterations].
 This was just an javascript-to-svg-export proof of concept.